 The Conversion issue

 There are many ups and downs in his life.
-As per the changing situations, he changed his opinions as well.
+As per the changing situations he changed his opinions as well.
 But his patriotism and approach of taking everyone along never changed.
 He adopted Buddhism.
 He was annoyed with the hypocrisy, fraud, access ritualism, inhuman treatment in Hindu society in the name of religion.
-At the same time, his fundamental thinking always remained Bhartiya.
+At the same time, his fundamental thinking always remained Bharatiya.

-Despite storms throughout his life, his mind remained calm and composed.
+Despite of storms throughout his life, his mind remained calm and composed.
 He opposed Brahminism but had friends among Brahmins.
-Initially, he was a devout follower of Ram but later refused to stay in Hindu fold.
-Originally he was against the separate electorates but later demanded the same.
-At the time of Poona Pact, he strongly criticises Gandhi Ji but pays high tributes on his death.
-During the struggle for independence, he appears to be on the margins but mentally he was always there.
+Initially, he was a devout follower of Ram, but later refused to stay in Hindu fold.
+Originally he was against the separate electorates but later demanded for the same.
+At the time of Poona Pact he strongly criticises Gandhiji but pays high tributes on his death.
+During struggle for independence, he appears to be on the margins but mentally he was always there.
 He writes ‘Riddles on Hinduism but does not publish it.
 Declared not to die as a Hindu but wait for 21 years to take actual action.
-Always opposed the Congress and its policies but also accepts a ministerial post in the Congress government.
-All these instances reflect that he was a man of generous heart which we, fortunately, got as a national leader.
+Always opposed the Congress and its policies but also accepts ministerial post in the Congress Government.
+All these instances reflect that he was a man of generous heart who fortunately was our national leader.

 Lastly, I urge everybody, to study Ambedkar objectively and completely.
 His goal is still not attained.
 We are still aware of the ground realities in many villages.
 As early as possible, we should strive for eradicating inequalities, whether social, economic or political.
-The whole nation should stand up as united one against this menace.
-To take the nation to the pinnacle of glory we should work together as a society with same emotions and thoughts.
-We should walk on the path of Vedic Rishis and Lord Buddha to make India as a perfect nation in the world.
+Whole nation should stand up as unitedly against this menace.
+To take the nation on the pinnacle of glory we should work together as a society with same emotions and thinking.
+We should walk on the path of Vedic Rishis and Lord Buddha to make India a perfect nation in the world.
 That’s what Ambedkar struggled for.
-This would be a real tribute to him.
+This would be real tribute to him.